Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Introduction

 There is an extensive recent literature on panel data with large $T$, including dynamic linear models. \citet{alvarez2003time} studied the properties of AB and other estimators in long panels.
-They showed that AB exhibits asymptotic bias when $T/N$ tends to a constant. \citet{okui2009optimal} proposed a method to select instruments by characterizing the mean squared error of the one-step AB estimator that uses the matrix of second moments of the instruments as weighting matrix in models with homoskedastic errors and strictly exogenous regressors.
+They showed that AB exhibits asymptotic bias when $T/N$ tends to a constant. \citet{moral2013likelihood}, \citet{moral2019dynamic} and \citet{alvarez2022robust} developed likelihood-based alternatives to the AB estimator and \citet{chen2019mastering} proposed a debiasing method based on applying the split-panel idea of \citet{dhaene2015split} to the cross-section dimension of the panel, whereas \citet{nickell1980correcting}, \citet{kiviet1995bias}, \citet{hahn2002asymptotically} and \citet{chudik2018half} developed alternatives based on bias corrections of the fixed effects estimator.
+We compare our method to these alternatives in numerical simulations. \citet{okui2009optimal} proposed a method to select instruments by characterizing the mean squared error of the one-step AB estimator that uses the matrix of second moments of the instruments as weighting matrix in models with homoskedastic errors and strictly exogenous regressors.
 In the same setting, \citet{carrasco2024regularized} developed a version of the one-step AB estimator that regularizes the weighting matrix building on \citet{carrasco2012regularization}.
 Our instrument selection method is different and applies to both one-step and two-step AB estimators.
-It also does not rely on homeskedastic errors and allows for weakly exogenous covariates. \cite{cheng2023weight} have recently proposed a minimum distance estimator that combines graphical LASSO to regularize the weighting matrix with cross-fitting to reduce bias.
-While the steps of the procedure are similar to ours, the setting and regularization method are different. \citet{chen2019mastering} developed a debiasing method for AB based on applying the split-panel idea of \citet{dhaene2015split} to the cross-section dimension of the panel.
-An alternative to debiasing to deal with the many moments problem of GMM is the use of generalized empirical likelihood (GEL) estimators \citep{newey2004higher,newey2009generalized}.
-While GEL estimators have theoretical advantages over GMM, they are not commonly used in practice due to their computational complexity.
-In that sense, our primary objective is to develop an easily implementable approach for AB in moderately long panels.
-LASSO methods have also been combined with GMM and GEL in high dimensional models, but such combinations have not been explored in panel settings.
-Examples include \citet{chang2015high,shi2016econometric,chang2021high}, which considered relaxed/penalized empirical likelihood methods to address the issue of many moment conditions with a fixed or diverging number of model parameters.
-We refer to \citet{belloni2018high} for a recent review on high dimensional methods in GMM settings.
-Finally, \citet{kock2019uniform} and \citet{semenova2017estimation} applied LASSO methods to dynamic panel models with sparsity in the unit fixed effects.
+It also does not rely on homoskedastic errors and allows for weakly exogenous covariates. \cite{cheng2023weight} have recently proposed a minimum distance estimator that combines graphical LASSO to regularize the weighting matrix with cross-fitting to reduce bias.
+While the steps of the procedure are similar to ours, the setting and regularization method are different.